Sholay: Development

-The character Gabbar Singh was modelled on a real-life dacoit of the same name who had menaced the villages around Gwalior in the 1950s.
-Any policeman captured by the real Gabbar Singh had his ears and nose cut off, and was released as a warning to other policemen.
-Gabbar Singh was also influenced by larger-than-life characters in Pakistani author Ibn-e-Safi's Urdu novels, Dilip Kumar's dacoit character Gunga from the film Gunga Jumna who speaks with a similar mixed Khariboli and Awadhi dialect, and villains from Sergio Leone's films.
+The character Gabbar Singh was modelled on a real-life dacoit Gabbar Singh Gujjar who had menaced the villages around Gwalior in the 1950s.
+Any policeman captured by Gujjar had his ears and nose cut off, and was released as a warning to other policemen.
+The fictional Gabbar was also influenced by larger-than-life characters in Pakistani author Ibn-e-Safi's Urdu novels, Dilip Kumar's dacoit character Gunga from the film Gunga Jumna who speaks with a similar mixed Khariboli and Awadhi dialect, and villains from Sergio Leone's films.
 Sippy wanted to do away with the clichéd idea of a man becoming a dacoit due to societal issues, as was the case in other films, and focused on Gabbar being an emblem of pure evil.
-To emphasise the point of Gabbar being a new type of villain, Sippy avoided the typical tropes of dacoits wearing dhotis and pagris and sporting a Tika and worshipping "Ma Bhavani"; Gabbar would be wearing army fatigues.
+To emphasise the point of Gabbar being a new type of villain, Sippy avoided the typical tropes of dacoits wearing dhotis and pagris and sporting a tika and worshipping "Ma Bhavani"; Gabbar would be wearing army fatigues.
 The character of the jailer, played by Asrani was influenced by Adolf Hitler.
 Javed Akhtar brought a book on World War II which had several pictures of Hitler posing to set the typical posture of the character in the film.
 Asrani spiced up his character with some ideas about Hitler's speech delivery he had heard from a teacher in FTII.
 The trademark 'Ha Ha' at the end of his monologues was inspired by a similar performance by Jack Lemmon in The Great Race.
 Soorma Bhopali, a minor comic relief character, was based on an acquaintance of actor Jagdeep, a forest officer from Bhopal named Soorma.
 The real-life Soorma eventually threatened to press charges when people who had viewed the film began referring to him as a woodcutter.
 The main characters' names, Jai and Veeru, mean "victory" and "heroism" in Hindi.